- Mission 1: Understand what differentiates this small, wealthy Gulf country from the others in the region (ACCOMPLISHED);

 Mission Kuwait Summary

 It’s a superb feeling when one has immersed oneself in a place that is wholly fascinating, but also bittersweet at the same time.
 For I know I shall not discover its like again in the Middle East.
-Kuwait is content enough with its petroleum-based exports and finance industry and isn’t at all concerned about generating tourism in preparation for future a post-oil economy.
-Hence, I opine that tourists are losing out.
+Kuwait is content enough with its petroleum-based exports and finance industry and isn’t at all concerned about generating tourism in preparation for future a post-oil economy (watch this space).
+But I opine that tourists are losing out.
 If you can cope with no public transport, the urban hustle and bustle, surviving without alcohol and getting lost in translation more often than not, a trip to Kuwait City can be rewarding and entirely perspective-changing.